shlinkio/shlink/README.md

     > **Note**
     >
     > This is the process used when releasing new Shlink versions.
-After tagging the new version with git, the Github release is automatically created by a [GitHub workflow](https://github.com/shlinkio/shlink/actions?query=workflow%3A%22Publish+release%22), attaching the generated dist file to it.
+After tagging the new version with git, the GitHub release is automatically created by a [GitHub workflow](https://github.com/shlinkio/shlink/actions?query=workflow%3A%22Publish+release%22), attaching the generated dist file to it.

 ### Configure